enkidevs/curriculum/lua/roblox-studio/events-in-studio/events-in-studio.md

 > 💬 To help you understand events better in Roblox, comment down below an event that might be used in Roblox!
 >
-> For example, an event that triggers whenever a player goes past the boundary, a connected function sends them back to spawn
+> For example, an event that triggers whenever a player goes past the boundary, a connected function sends them back to spawn.